Top Software Developer Interview Questions with Example Answers [2022]

 What the interviewer is looking for:

-• - Ability to explain complex concepts in layman's terms
+• - Ability to research algorithms

 What the interviewer is looking for: